h3poteto/ecs_erlang_cluster/README.md

 This is a command line tool to create the Erlang cluster on AWS ECS.
 When start a ECS task, it needs `sys.config` and own identifier and IP address for Erlang cluster.
 Other node's identifiers and IP addresses are written in `sys.config`.

-ECSErlangCluster command can get own identifier and IP address, and can generate `sys.config` which has sibling nodes identifier and IP address.
+`ecs_erlang_cluster` command can get own identifier and IP address, and can generate `sys.config` which has sibling nodes identifier and IP address.
 So you only have to launch the application by passing the result of this command.

 ## Installation